Workday/canvas-kit/modules/button/css/README.md

 [postcss-inline-svg](https://github.com/TrySound/postcss-inline-svg) plugin to properly process and inline icons.
 Process your SASS through PostCSS once it has been compiled to CSS.

+---

 ## Deprecation Warning

 > We are rolling out our next iteration of our buttons and have deprecated the old style (orange
-> primary, and accommodating secondary, delete, and split).
+> primary, and accompanying secondary, delete, and split).
 These are still avialable, but will be
 > removed in the first major release after they are available for all Workday customers.

 ### Migration path